herrera-sergio/AlmostRERERE/Git/README.md

    The path of the 4 properties in the file should be changed.

--**Step 9**: Almost RERERE will work automatically on background when certain Git commands are executed(merge, am, rebase, commit), when a conflict emerge and a resolution can be computed, the tool will display the proposed solution on the git console.
+- **Step 9**: Almost RERERE will work automatically on background when certain Git commands are executed(merge, am, rebase, commit), when a conflict emerges and a resolution can be computed the tool will display the proposed solution on the git console.